 While it doesn’t offer the fastest top speeds, it will deliver sufficient bandwidth for the web browsing and HD or 4K video streaming needs of a multi-user household.
 The added bonus is that you get a built-in Nest Mini equivalent speaker in the router and any additional access points for both smart home interactions and music playback.
 This can manage the rest of your smart home devices and act as part of a whole home speaker system with other Nest or Google Home speakers.

-While gamers looking for the highest throughput possible might want to take a look at our gaming-specific recommendation (see below) and those with larger homes (over 2,500 square feet) should consider a mesh option, the TP-Link AX6000 strikes an excellent balance of performance for price for users that want a future-proof network solution.
+Gamers looking for the highest throughput possible might want to take a look at our gaming-specific recommendation (see below) and those with larger homes (over 2,500 square feet) should consider a mesh option, but the TP-Link AX50 manages to make Wi-Fi 6 accessible without sacrificing anything that will impact the majority of users.

-The tri-band design can deliver up to 10.8Gbps over its dual 5.0GHz and single 2.4Ghz channels.
-The eight antennas can be rotated to optimize the signal depending on the layout of your home and placement of the router (they are replaceable if you want to upgrade them later).
-The Asus ROG Rapture GT-AX11000 is definitely not shy about being a gaming router, with its RGB lighting and a bold angular design.
+The dual-band design can deliver up to 5.7Gbps over its Wi-Fi 6 and 160MHz channels.
+The antennas can be rotated to optimize the signal depending on the layout of your home and placement of the router (they are replaceable if you want to upgrade them later).
+The true 2Gbps wired and wireless speeds are among the best available today.

-While the router offers solid coverage for approximately a 3,000 square foot home on its own, it’s worth noting that additional Asus routers can be added on via the company’s AiMesh system (it doesn’t have to be the exact same unit) to fill in a gap in coverage if necessary.
-One other highlight for the Asus ROG Rapture GT-AX11000 is how well it performs at greater distances, which, depending on the layout of your home and placement of your router, could be a big selling point.
+While the router offers solid coverage for approximately a 2,500 square foot home on its own, it’s worth noting that additional Asus routers can be added on via the company’s AiMesh system (it doesn’t have to be the exact same unit) to fill in a gap in coverage if necessary.

-If you are looking to spend less than $100 on a new router then the TP-Link Archer A7 is the easy answer.
-Like it’s larger sibling, the TP-Link Archer C2300 isn’t going to win any design awards for its simple black casing and three antenna array.
+If you are looking to spend less than $50 on a new router then the TP-Link Archer A7 is the easy answer.
+Like its larger sibling, the TP-Link Archer C2300, the Archer A7 isn’t going to win any design awards for its simple black casing and three antenna array.
 Sill, the end result is a solid performer for an amazing price.

 The app and web-based customization tools are easy to use and let you set a variety of options to optimize your network for specific activities.
 For example, you can enable parental controls along with some basic security features.